 This tote is meant to hold lots and give you easy access to all of it.
 We kept the top open so there’s no fumbling with a clasp when your hands may already be full with other items (or little people) to carry!

 There’s a fully adjustable strap that can be worn over the shoulder or crossbody… or detached completely.
 You can then use the fabric handles to carry the bag.
-Dritz Metal Hardware makes it so easy to add these kind of functional elements.
 Follow our steps below, including a link to an even more detailed tutorial on making adjustable straps.

 If you are in a situation where the tote is required to be completely see-through from every side, just lift out the base panel and un-snap the pocket.
 Ta-da – a clear-view of all the contents.
 This also creates a great water resistant bag to take to the beach or pool.

 When you can get away without full transparency, snap on the handy pocket and pop the base panel back into place.
-The pocket is stabilized with separate panels of mid-weight interfacing so it keeps its structure but folds with a crisp crease at the bottom and flap.
-The base insert is sized to easily ride up and over the bound bottom seams but still sit flat.
+The pocket is stabilized with separate panels of mid-weight interfacing so it keeps its structure, but it folds with a crisp crease at the bottom and flap.
+The base insert is sized to easily ride up and over the bound bottom seams yet still sit flat.

 Speaking of those bound seams, that is exactly what you have on the inside.
 We show all the steps below for our easy stitch-and-wrap method.
 Even the box corner can be created with a bound seam.
 There are no exposed sharp vinyl edges anywhere on the tote.